moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 #### 2.1.
 Accessing the client directly though `getInitialProps`

 In Next.js apps, the `getInitialProps` function in general components typically receives a context object, which exposes many aspects of the context in which the page is rendered.
-Because we are building a custom app, and doing ourselves the work of running these `getInitialProps` functions, we can control what data they receive.
+Because we are building a custom app, and doing the work of running these `getInitialProps` functions ourselves, we can control what data they receive.
 In practice, we will be populating the context object with the information we want to propagate to our components.
 So, in your `App.js` file, you can check whether the page was loaded with a `cms-preview` query parameter, build your client, and share it across the app.

 This function also has the advantage letting you return props to your App function, making it easier to signal the App itself if you're in preview mode.